cluebbers/dpo-rlhf-paraphrase-types/README.md

 python3 src/reward.py
 ```

-To train the model SFT/ETPC with Reward/APTY using PPO to get the model RLHF/APTY:
+We didn't continue to train the model SFT/ETPC with Reward/APTY using PPO to get the model RLHF/APTY, because of the low accuracy of the reward model.
+If you want, you can do so by finishing ppo.py and running:

 ```python
 python3 src/ppo.py